wjhou/Radar/README.md

 ### 1. Semi-Structured Report as Knowledge

-Please specific `folder` that contains `annotation.json`
+- Download the CheXbert checkpoint `chexbert.pth` into the `./checkpoints/` folder
+- Put `annotation.json` into the `./data/mimic_cxr/` folder
+- Run the following script:

 ```
-./script/annotate.sh folder
+./script/annotate_reference.sh
 ```

-Example: `./script/annotate.sh ./data/mimic_cxr`
+This produces two annotations:

+- `observation.json`: contains the observations of each study
+- `sentence_observation.json`: contains sentence-observation paris for each report

 ### 2. Extract Clinical Context from Datasets

 Please follow [MIMIC-Code](https://github.com/MIT-LCP/mimic-code/tree/main/mimic-iv-cxr) to extract clinical context from the MIMIC-CXR dataset.

-In addition, we provide the files of CheXpert Plus and IU X-ray in the `data` folder.

 ## Stage I: Preliminary Findings Generation

 ### Stage 1.1 Fine-tuning BLIP-3 on the MIMIC-CXR dataset

-Four parameters are required to run the code of the Stage 2:
+Four parameters are required to run the code of the Stage 1/2:

 - debug: whether debugging the code (0 for debugging and 1 for running)
 - date: date of running the code (checkpoint identifier)